Efim Shifrin

-Efim (Yefim, born Nakhim) Zalmanovich Shifrin (Ефи́м (Нахи́м) Залма́нович Шифри́н; born March 25, 1956) is a Soviet and Russian actor, humorist, singer.
+Efim (Yefim, born Nakhim) Zalmanovich Shifrin (Ефи́м (Нахи́м) Залма́нович Шифри́н; born March 25, 1956) is a Soviet and Russian actor, humorist, and singer.
 He is the creator and artistic director of "Shifrin-Theater".

 Biography

 Efim Shifrin was born in 1956 in the village of Neksikan in the Magadan region.
 From 1973—1974 he studied at the philological department of Latvian University, and from 1974 to 1978 at the stage department of State University of Circus and Stage Art.
 One of his professors was Roman Viktyuk.

 From 1977, he began to act on stage at Moscow State University.
 Among Efim’s theatrical works of that time were Goodbye, Boys!, The Night After Being Released and Duck Hunting.
-In 1979, Efim Shifrin became the prize winner of the 1st Moscow Contest of Stage Actors.
+In 1979, he became the prize winner of the 1st Moscow Contest of Stage Actors.
 In 1983, Shifrin became the prize winner of the 7th USSR’s Contest of Stage Actors.
 His first solo performance, I Would Like to Say, mainly based on works by Viktor Koklyushkin, was in 1985.
 Koklyushkin's texts also served as the basis of the performances «Three Questions» and «Round Moon».

 In 1990, Efim created his own theatrical company, which he has been managing to this day.

 The repertoire of the theatre is varied songs.
 It includes romances by Dmitri Shostakovich with words by Sasha Chorny, the songs "Jerusalem" by Mark Minkov, "The Music in Me" by Mikhail Kochetkov, "Southern Night" by Aleksandr Klevitskiy and others.
-On stage, he acted in the shows I Do Not Know You Anymore, My Darling, Patched Love, The Prostitutes, The Goat, or Who is Sylvia (director Roman Viktyuk), Rumors (director Vadim Dubrovitskiy).
+On stage, he acted in the shows I Do Not Know You Anymore, My Darling, Patched Love, The Prostitutes, The Goat, or Who is Sylvia (director Roman Viktyuk), and Rumors (director Vadim Dubrovitskiy).
 In 2006, the show The Dragon, based on the play by Evgeny Shvarts (director Vladimir Mirzoev), premiered at the Teatrium in Serpukhovka, where Shifrin played the role of the mayor.